Live Google docs version found here

 Anki is a flashcard program that helps you acquire vocabulary through spaced repetition.
 It is commonly used in conjunction with the Core2K/6K vocabulary deck by beginners to build up a basic vocabulary of common words in preparation for reading.
 Many people stop the Core2K/6K deck after reaching 2000 words; partly because the first 2000 words (Core2K) are a lot more common than the rest, and partly because of the significant time investment involved in completing Core6K.
 As you can expect even Core2K to take about 3 months to complete, some prefer to skip it and begin reading native material immediately.
 Whether or not you feel that the time investment is worth it depends on your tolerance for looking up unknown words.
 After finishing Core2K, you’ll at least be able to recognize the majority of words in a given sentence, but you will still have to look up many words per page.

 After completing Core2K (or skipping it entirely), some people begin a "mining deck".
 A mining deck is a vocabulary deck which you build up yourself with the unknown words that you encounter while reading.
-The Firefox add-on Rikaisama simplifies this process to a single key press, so that all you need to do to add a card to your deck is hover over a word and press "r" (instructions here and here).
+The browser add-on Yomichan simplifies this process to a single click, so that all you need to do to add a card to your deck is hover over a word and click the + button in the popup.

 You will need to learn all three writing systems to be able to read native material.
 Since hiragana and katakana are relatively small in number and simple in design, they can be learned through rote repetition in a short time-frame using a site like DJT Kana.
 For kanji, however, because of their great number and complexity, there are various opinions on how to best approach them.